DanielMelo1/instalacao-gemini-cli-linux/README.md

 # instalacao-gemini-cli-linux
-uia completo para instalar o Gemini CLI no Ubuntu - IA do Google no terminal
+Guia completo para instalar o Gemini CLI no Ubuntu - IA do Google no terminal